TomRegan/bosh/README.md

 ### Install

-* Clone or unpack the files from the [cobble repository](https://github.com/TomRegan/cobbler)
+* Clone or unpack the files from the [cobbler repository](https://github.com/TomRegan/cobbler)
 * Set `COBBLER_HOME` to the base directory of the cobbler install

 ### Run